Highlights of Eastern Europe15 days

 Must be booked 20 days before departure

 Travel to Potsdam, the residence of Prussian Kings and German Kaisers until 1918.
 Once the royal playground of Prussian King Frederick the Great, Potsdam was also the location where American, British and Soviet leaders drew up plans for the postwar administration of Germany at the Potsdam Conference in 1945.
 A local guide will escort you through Cecilienhof Palace, built by Emperor Wilhelm II of Germany in the early 1900s and the site of the Potsdam Conference’s iconic photograph of Truman, Churchill and Stalin.
-After exploring the palace, your guide will introduce you to the historic center of Potsdam.
+After exploring the palace and gardens, your guide will introduce you to the historic center of Potsdam.
+Please note: This excursion requires advanced booking and payment at least 20 days prior to departure.

 Passport & Visa